Nafplio is by far one of the most beautiful and romantic towns on Greece’s coast, an easy day trip or weekend getaway from Athens.

 Explore Palamidi Fortress

 The climb up 900 plus steps to the top of this historic fortress is worth it if you love stunning views.
 The Venetians built it in 1686.
 What’s fascinating is it was so well designed all attempts to conquer it were unsuccessful.
 Until the Greeks came and managed to take it over in 1822 during the Greek Revolution, surprising the world at the time.
 Independence was won against the Ottoman Empire.
 Greece was a new free state.
 Nafplio was named capital.
+You might like to take a Walking City tour of Nafplio.

 Besides Palamidi, Nafplio has other castles to explore if you have more time including Bourtzi (below) and Acronafplia.